Dr. Edward L. Jones

 Social Media Manager & Community Development Officer

-As Social Media Manager, Tyler is responsible for developing strategies to increase the fan base on sites such as Facebook, Twitter, and YouTube by outlining a campaign calendar and conceptualizing tactics to increase audience participation.
+As Social Media Manager, Tyler is responsible for developing strategies to increase the fan base on sites such as Facebook, Twitter, Instagram and YouTube by outlining a campaign calendar and conceptualizing tactics to increase audience participation.
 He actively engages followers in a dialogue in an effort to transform visitors into advocates for the HNUSR brand.
-In addition, Tyler serves as Community Development Specialist where he identifies urban communities and establishes close ties with neighborhood development boards.
+In addition, Tyler serves as our Community Development Officer where he identifies urban communities and establishes close ties with neighborhood development boards.

 Tyler has worked with the HNUSR since its inception.
 He has a love for community service and has devoted his life to assisting organizations engaged in such work.
-Tyler has served the Corporation for National & Community Service through the AmeriCorps VISTA program and is a true servant leader who is particularly passionate about neighborhood revitalization and communicating that message of community uplift and development to a broad audience of current and potential supporters.
+Tyler has served with the Corporation for National & Community Service (CNCS) through the AmeriCorps VISTA program and is a true servant leader who is particularly passionate about neighborhood revitalization and communicating that message of community uplift and development to a broad audience of current and potential supporters.

 Tyler received the Bachelor of Science degree in Urban Planning from Alabama A&M University.